 Request to remove non-consensual explicit imagery from Google Search

-You or your authorized representative can submit a request to remove links to the content from Google search results.
-Any authorized representative will need to explain how they have the authority to act on your behalf.
+You or your authorized representative can submit a request to remove links to the content from Google Search results.
+Any authorized representative must explain how they have the authority to act on your behalf.

-Important: We only review the URLs that you or your authorized representative submits in the form.
+Important: We only review the URLs that you or your authorized representative submit in the form.